 The biggest problem is how to evaluate content.
 In this study they used the following criteria:

-Content quality was examined around the following five points: frequency of cocaine addiction and cocaine abuse; possible somatic, social and psychological complications of cocaine addiction and abuse; cocaine withdrawal; pharmacological treatment options and limitations; motivational and psychotherapeutic treatments.
+Content quality was examined around the following five points: frequency of cocaine addiction and cocaine abuse; possible somatic, social and psychological complications of cocaine addiction and abuse; cocaine withdrawal; pharmacological treatment options and limitations; motivational and psychotherapeutic treatments and that’s why Understanding Drug Addiction could be essential to get the right treatment for this.
 Comparison of information found was done in consensus with field experts (American Psychiatric Association, 2006: Practice guidelines for the treatment of substance use disorders).
 Coverage and correctness of medical information were evaluated.
 The coverage of a topic was characterized as “none”, “minimal” and “sufficient” (0–2 points).
 Correctness of information was characterized as “mostly not”, “mostly” and “completely right” (0–2 points)

 They reviewed 120 websites.
 There was a sensible overlap in the sites identified by the two search engines (Google, Yahoo) and the three keywords: cocaine, cocaine addiction and cocaine dependence (35/120).
 This left 85 websites.
 Of these, 24 were excluded for the following reasons: 6 contained no information on cocaine addiction; 3 were inaccessible, 2 required an access fee; 13 were not websites (only external links or books).
 They included 61 sites in our study.